toby-bro/VeriFuse/README.md

 - Mock generation might not handle all possible enum cases correctly
 - Focused testing requires manual analysis of results
 - Limited ability to fuzz modules with complex timing requirements

+## Future Work

+- Use coverage to measure what we are missing
+- Try and use ML models to try and generate valid code that triggers more of the code
+  - make an embedding space of the verilog code and try and regenerate it